Flight-Free-UK/flight_free_uk_website/source/posts/lets-get-down-to-business.html.markdown

 ### So how does this all impact upon the future of business travel?

-There’s a report by McKinsey [**link**] predicting that trade events won’t happen any more.
+There’s a [report by McKinsey](https://www.mckinsey.com/~/media/mckinsey/industries/travel%20transport%20and%20logistics/our%20insights/the%20travel%20industry%20turned%20upside%20down%20insights%20analysis%20and%20actions%20for%20travel%20executives/the-travel-industry-turned-upside-down-insights-analysis-and-actions-for-travel-executives.pdf) predicting that trade events won’t happen any more.
 Travel within a company for training or for meetings is going to be decimated.

 People will stand back and say, “How many of those trips were beneficial to the business or to me?”
 If they were beneficial, could those benefits be delivered in other ways?
 For example, if it was just to take a break or get away from the office, can we do that differently?